HOW WE SELL YOUR COMPANY

 1. Iterative Discounted Cash Flow (IDCF) Analysis

-IDCF is a rigorous and comprehensive methodology that optimizes the maximum price of the business to the seller subject to achieving the buyer’s financial return objectives.
-Value to a buyer is quantified bythe true cash flow generated over an investment time horizon after satisfying the cash requirements of the five claim holders to the business cash flow: a) the Seller, b) the Buyer, c) the Business, d) the Lenders, and e) the Tax Authority.
-Determining the buyer’s true cash flow requires knowing the buyer’s post-acquisition capital structure, but the buyer’s post-acquisition capital structure cannot be known until one knows the business value; and one does not know the business value until one knows the buyer’s actual cash flow.
+IDCF is a rigorous and comprehensive methodology that optimizes the maximum price of the company to the seller subject to achieving the buyer’s financial return objectives.
+Value to a buyer is quantified by the true cash flow generated over an investment time horizon after satisfying the cash requirements of the five claim holders to the business cash flow: a) the Seller, b) the Buyer, c) the Business, d) the Lenders, and e) the Tax Authority.
+Determining the buyer’s true cash flow requires knowing the buyer’s post-acquisition capital structure, but the buyer’s post-acquisition capital structure cannot be known until one knows the company value; and one does not know the company value until one knows the buyer’s actual cash flow.

 2. Capitalized Earnings Approach

-The Capitalized Earnings Approach seeks to determine the selling price of a business by capitalizing its normalized cash flow as a function of the Cost of Equity of the business.
-Such analysis involves: (1) determining the adjusted EBITDA of the business over a multiyear period; (2) determining the cost of equity through consideration of industry coefficients for Competition, Risk, Profit Trend, Location & Facilities, Marketability, Industry Trends, Ease of Replication, Barriers to Entry and the like; and (3) computing the most probable selling price of the target business based on the product of the above.
+The Capitalized Earnings Approach seeks to determine the selling price of a company by capitalizing its normalized cash flow as a function of the company’s Cost of Equity.
+Such analysis involves: (1) determining the adjusted EBITDA of the company over a multiyear period; (2) determining the cost of equity through consideration of industry coefficients for Competition, Risk, Profit Trend, Location & Facilities, Marketability, Industry Trends, Ease of Replication, Barriers to Entry and the like; and (3) computing the most probable selling price of the target company based on the product of the above.

 Target Market Analysis

 The success of Sequoia's process is rooted in the saying that "Whenever you create competition for something you possess, the possession increases in value."
-To create competition, we need to create a large enough list of global strategic buyers such that we are able to extract multiple offers to purchase your business from the market.
-Therefore, before engaging with any client, we conduct preliminary research of allied markets to your business to determine if a full market research would yield the desired size of target market for the marketing of your company.
+To create competition, we need to create a large enough number of global strategic buyers such that we are able to extract multiple offers from the market to purchase your company.
+Therefore, before engaging with any client, we conduct preliminary research of allied markets to your company to determine if a full market research would yield the desired size of target market for the marketing of your company.

 STEP 1 - PREPARE MARKETING CAMPAIGN

 Each company Sequoia sells is unique.
-Their people, products and services, business model, industry, competitors, and value proposition are all different.
+Its people, products and services, business model, industry, competitors, and value proposition are all different.
 Likewise, the market of potential buyers that will pay the highest price for a company while representing the best cultural fit is also unique.
-For that reason, the marketing campaign we undertake to sell each business is custom tailored.
-To prepare a successful marketing campaign for your company, we: (i) gain a thorough understanding of the business so we can clearly communicate its benefits through the marketing materials we use; and (ii) create the broadest target market of potential buyers that will place a premium on your company’s value.
+For that reason, the marketing campaign we undertake to sell each company is custom tailored.
+To prepare a successful marketing campaign for your company, we will: (i) gain a thorough understanding of the company so we can clearly communicate its benefits through the marketing materials we develop; and (ii) create the broadest target market of potential buyers that will place a premium on your company’s value.

 Custom Marketing Materials

-Sequoia will conduct guided interviews with you (and any members of your team that have been madeaware of the impending sale of the business) to understand strategies, policies, and procedures of the business such as: competition, marketing, sales, distribution, customers, territories, administration, manufacturing, customer service, human resources, financial matters, information technology and security, process control, intellectual property and the like.
-The pool of information gathered enables us to prepare three essential sales documents before taking the business to market: (1) Anonymous Business Profile, (2) Confidential Business Presentation; and (3) Confidential Information Memorandum.
+Sequoia will conduct guided interviews with you to understand strategies, policies, and procedures of the company such as: competition, marketing, sales, distribution, customers, territories, administration, manufacturing, engineering, customer service, human resources, financial matters, information technology and security, process control, intellectual property and the like.
+The pool of information gathered enables us to prepare two essential sales documents before taking the company to market: (1) Anonymous Business Profile; and (2) Confidential Information Memorandum.

 1. Anonymous Business Profile (ABP)

 The CIM is an individual expression of the unique characteristics of your company.
-It is provided only to parties that have been qualified, signed a nondisclosure agreement, and have been approved by you prior to being sent.
-The focus is the benefit of your business to prospective buyers.
-The goal is to engage the buyer in discussions about your business in the context of combined resources (merged operations, new capital investment, etc.) with the buyer.
+It is provided only to parties that have been qualified, signed a nondisclosure agreement (NDA), and have been approved by you prior to being sent.
+The focus is the benefit of your company to prospective buyers.
+The goal is to engage the buyer in discussions about your company in the context of combined resources (merged operations, new capital investment, etc.) with the buyer.
 Whereas it discloses financial information of your company, it is not exhaustive.
 Details are deferred until due diligence; after commitment has been made by the buyer to acquire your company.
 The contents of a typical CIM include:

 Marketing and Sales Analysis